 Underwater welding is welding underwater at elevated pressures.
 It is also known as hyperbaric welding.
 We have two categories, dry welding, and wet welding.
 In dry welding, you weld in a dry environment.
 You create a dry environment by placing a hyperbaric chamber.

 In wet welding, you weld in a wet environment.
 Marine vessel repair and maintenance use underwater welding.
 Pipeline repairs also use it.
-Most alarming is the short life expectancy of the underwater welders.
+Most alarming is the short life expectancy of underwater welders.

 The Big Thing Of Underwater Welders Life Expectancy

-You might be wondering what about the life expectancy of underwater welders?
+You might be wondering about the life expectancy of underwater welders?
 Well, due to the high risks, it is short.
 We have found through previous studies that 35-40 years is the estimated average age.